 As a frequent participant over at the Vanguard: Saga of Heroes discussion forums it’s no secret that I have been questioning Sigil’s decision to use the culture and geography of the real world as inspiration for their much-anticipated new online world of Telon.

-Brad McQuaid the Chairman & CEO of Sigil was kind enough to respond to one of my posts in a thread entitled: The critisism thread.
+Brad McQuaid the Chairman & CEO of Sigil was kind enough to respond to one of my posts in a thread entitled: The criticism thread.
 Pull no punches.
-In the interest of fairness I would like to reproduce the exchange and respond with my comments.
+In the interest of fairness, I would like to reproduce the exchange and respond with my comments.

 Here is the exchange starting with my post:

 /fanboy mode off